Exhorder

 Exhorder is an American heavy metal band from New Orleans, Louisiana.
-They are considered progenitors of the groove-oriented thrash sound later made famous by bands such as Pantera, Lamb of God, White Zombie and Machine Head, and their music has been regarded as a large influence on the New Orleans metal scene.
-Initially active from 1985 to 1994 and reformed from 2008 to 2011, Exhorder has since reformed in 2017.
-To date, the band has released three studio albums: Slaughter in the Vatican (1990), The Law (1992) and Mourn the Southern Skies (2019).
+They are considered progenitors of the groove-oriented thrash sound later made famous by bands such as Pantera and Machine Head, and their music has been regarded as a large influence on the New Orleans metal scene.
+Initially active from 1985 to 1994 and 2008 to 2011, Exhorder has since reformed in 2017.
+To date, the band has released four studio albums: Slaughter in the Vatican (1990), The Law (1992), Mourn the Southern Skies (2019) and Defectum Omnium (2024).

-Biography
+History

 Early years and split (1985–1994)

 Exhorder was formed in 1985 in New Orleans, Louisiana.
 After releasing several demos in the vein of pure thrash metal, they continued this sound with their debut studio album, Slaughter in the Vatican, released in 1990.
 They adapted more of a groove metal-oriented sound by their second album, The Law, released in 1992.
-The band split in 1994.
+The band broke up in 1994.